 If you chose to burn a DVD and placed the DVD into the server's DVD drive or into an attached DVD drive, select SATA:HDD:P4:TSSTcorp CDDVDW TS-T633C as shown in the following Please Select Boot Device menu, then press Enter.

-If you chose to use the Oracle ILOM Remote Console application to make the image available to the server as a redirected DVD or as an ISO image, select USB:VIRTUAL:AMI Virtual CDROM 1.00 as shown in the following Please Select Boot Device menu, then press Enter.
+If you chose to use the Oracle ILOM Remote System Console application to make the image available to the server as a redirected DVD or as an ISO image, select USB:VIRTUAL:AMI Virtual CDROM 1.00 as shown in the following Please Select Boot Device menu, then press Enter.

 A message appears and a prompt asks whether you want to continue the restore process.